PIConGPU in 5 Minutes on RoSi

 # switch to the scenario directory if you haven't already

-After a successfull build, run (still on the compute node, still inside your scenario directory):
+After a successful build, run (still on the compute node, still inside your scenario directory):

 tbg: tool provided by PIConGPU